- Home

 - You can check on the status of your absentee application 48-72 hours after applying by logging back into the Virginia Department of Elections’ Voter Information Portal and clicking "Check registration status".

-- Using Virginia Absentee Ballot Forms & Submitting via Mail or Email:
+Using Virginia Absentee Ballot Application Forms & Submitting via Mail or Email

 - You may also download and complete the Virginia Absentee Ballot Application Form or the Virginia Permanent Absentee Voter Single Election Change Form (ONLY if you already have an active ongoing absentee ballot application on file).